Discovering Heterogeneous Treatment Effects in Regression Discontinuity Designs: Introduction

 \section{Introduction}

-In regression discontinuity (RD) designs one identifies the \emph{average} treatment effect from a jump in the regression function caused by the change in treatment assignment (or the probability of treatment assignment) as a running variable crosses a given threshold.
-Identification is based on comparing outcomes on the two sides of the cutoff, assuming that all other factors affecting the outcome change continuously with the running variable, which is not manipulable (see, e.g., \citealp{hahn2001identification}, \cite{imbens2008regression}, \cite{lee2010regression}, \citealp{calonico2014robust}).
-From 2005 regression discontinuity has become extremely popular in theoretical and empirical works, resulting in a large number of extensions.\footnote{E.g., \cite{becker2013hlate} defines heterogeneous local treatment effects in RD, where heterogeneity comes from a known covariate; \cite{calonico2019regression} analyze the effect of using additional covariates; \cite{xu2017regression} extend the analysis with categorical variables as outcome; \cite{cattaneo2016interpreting} concern multiple thresholds; \cite{caetano2017over} uses covariates to generate over-identifying restrictions in case of multiple treatment variable; \cite{robson2019estimating} proposes decomposition of ATE and CATE using covariate(s) with non-parametric methods; \cite{toda2019regression} uses multiple groups with multiple threshold values to estimate CATE given by these pre-specified groups; \cite{toda2019regression} uses machine learning to find discontinuity when there are many (potential) running variables and thresholds -- but no heterogeneity in the treatment effect. \cite{cattaneo2019practical} gives a great overview of recent developments in RD.}
+In regression discontinuity (RD) designs, one identifies the \emph{average} treatment effect from a jump in the regression function caused by the change in treatment assignment (or the probability of treatment assignment) as a running variable crosses a given threshold.
+Identification is based on comparing outcomes on the two sides of the cutoff, assuming that all other factors affecting the outcome change continuously with the running variable, which is not manipulable (see, e.g., \citealp{hahn2001identification}, \cite{imbens2008regression}, \cite{lee2010regression}, \citealp{calonico2014robust}, \citealp{cattaneo2022regression}).